 The Aged Care Quality and Safety Commission handles a range of complaints every day.
 Some of these complaint issues can be handled solely by us, while others may need to be referred to another organisation.
-We work closely with a number of organisations to ensure that your concerns are handled correctly, by the people best placed to deal with them.

 Australian Health Practitioner Regulation Agency